2024年6月26日 星期三

 2023年12月29日 星期五

-Lecture: Do we really need Ecologucal Art? 高師大演講:我們真的需要"生態藝術"嗎?
+Lecture: Do we really need Ecological Art? 高師大演講:我們真的需要"生態藝術"嗎?

-Lecture: Do we really need Ecologucal Art? 高師大演講:我們真的需要"生態藝術"嗎?
+Lecture: Do we really need Ecological Art? 高師大演講:我們真的需要"生態藝術"嗎?

 Date & Time: 2023/12/27 (Wednesday) 18:00 - 20:00 pm